raspberrypilearning/make-crumble-robot-head/en/step_2.md

 ## The robot head

 The first step is to make your robot head.
-You can use a small cardboard box or making a box shape from flat cardboard, by making a 3D shape net.
+You can use a small cardboard box or make a box shape from flat cardboard, using a 3D shape net.

 ![3D net of a cube robot head](images/robotHead_3DNet.png)